daniel1506/StarWars2020/README.md

 Voice line sfx from Star Wars Empire at War are property of Petroglyph Games and LucasArts.

-All models, and sound are property of and all rights reserved by STAR WARS © & ™ LUCASFILM LTD.
+All models, music and sound are property of and all rights reserved by STAR WARS © & ™ LUCASFILM LTD.